Almost all of us have experienced some kind of traumatic or shocking event.

 6. Remember a situation in the past that you survived

-If you are struggling to trust your inner strength, try recalling a tough situation in the past that you got through.
+If you’re struggling to trust your inner strength, try recalling a tough situation in the past that you got through.
 Simply remembering that you got through something difficult in the past can help strengthen your resolve in the present.

 7. Ask for guidance

 Asking for help isn’t a sign of weakness, it’s actually a sign of inner strength!
 When you seek help, you are being courageous and admitting that you don’t have all the answers, which is perfectly normal.
 Try seeking support from a trusted loved one, trained therapist or praying to a higher power such as your Soul.
-If you are in desperate need of guidance, I recommend seeking out a therapist or spiritual teacher.
+(See this article on the power of prayer for more help.)
+If you are in desperate need of guidance, I recommend seeking out a therapist.

 8. Keep in mind that everything passes